Tom5424/Quizly-backend/README.md

   ```

-4 **Create .env data with credentials and paste credentials with your own values:**
+4 **Rename the .env.template file to .env and paste credentials with your own values:**

  ```
    GEMINI_API_KEY=your_api_key